Overview

 Results

-All eigenfrequencies were pushed well above the 75 Hz target:
+All structural eigenfrequencies were pushed well above the 75 Hz target:

 The FEA-based Bode plots confirmed no significant peaks below 75 Hz, meeting all dynamic requirements with margin to spare.